Skip to main content

 Autogenerated actions vs. Action specifications

-We recommend defining autogenerated standard actions directly in the service spec unless:
+We recommend keeping the autogenerated standard actions unless:

 • You need to update your standard actions.
-Autogenerated actions can't be edited directly—changes and updates must be made using action specifications.
+Autogenerated actions can't be edited directly, so changes and updates must be made using action specifications.

 • You prefer to manage the default create, update, and delete actions manually using action specifications.